-The Abundance Pension restricts you to making investments on Abundance only so you will not be able to hold any other investments such as those available in the wider financial market.
+The Abundance Pension restricted you to making investments on Abundance only so you are not able to hold any other investments such as those available in the wider financial market.
 The Abundance Pension alone will therefore not provide all

 your retirement planning needs and you should consider additional investment products or pension plans to meet your overall needs.

 In March 2023, Gaudi Regulated Services Limited (“GRSL”), the provider and administrator of your Abundance Pension, took the decision to restrict any new investments for Abundance members that hold a SIPP with them.

 This decision was due to increasing regulatory costs for pension providers that hold certain types of assets classified as ‘non-standard’, such as the investments on Abundance as well as other types of assets like property or unlisted investments.
 This made it uncommercial for GRSL to continue to offer SIPP products that allow this type of investment to be made.